 BIO

 This history imprinted my vision with a specific literacy: the ability to translate the unspoken narratives held in spaces and bodies.
 I find beauty in brokenness; I read scars as maps of personal journeys.
+The struggles with my own emotions and life choices forged in me a hard-won fluency in the most difficult language of all: human complexity.

 Sometimes I find my own photos "disturbing", but they never leave me numb.
-My freedom, that costly freedom, lives entirely in my art.
+My freedom—that costly freedom—lives entirely in my art.

 Artist statement